YanhaoMo/MyWiki/reprepro.md

 sudo mkdir -p /var/www/repos/apt/debian/conf
 ```

-then, create the configuratin file. the name of the configration file is "distrbution", put it into `conf` directory.
+Then, create the configuratin file. the name of the configration file is "distrbution", put it into `conf` directory.

 ```bash
 cat /var/www/repos/apt/debian/conf